-A minimum grade of C (2.0) is required for all courses in the program; C- grades are not acceptable.
-A grade of less than C in any course, or unsatisfactory clinical performance, will be cause for dismissal from the program for the remaining academic year.
+minimum grade of C (2.0) is required for all Acourses in the program; C- grades are not acceptable.
+A grade of less than C in any course, or unsatisfactory clinical or professional performance, will be cause for dismissal from the program for the remaining academic year.
 Readmission to the program will require reapplication.

-S tudents are required to have current cardiopulmonary resuscitation (CPR) certification (adult and child) for all scheduled clinical experience.
+Students are required to have current cardio-pulmonary resuscitation (CPR) certification (adult and child) for all scheduled clinical experience.
 Classes are available on campus at Life Support Education, University Arts, 24887 Taylor Street, Suite 102.
+CPR certification may also be arranged as part of course AHCJ 105.

-T o be eligible for admission, applicants must have completed a minimum of 96 quarter units or 64 semester units at an accredited college or university.
+To be eligible for admission, applicants must have completed a minimum of 96 quarter units or 64 semester units at an accredited college or university.
 A minimum grade of C (2.0) is required for all transfer courses; C- (C minus) grades are not acceptable for transfer.
 A minimum G.P.A. of 2.75 for science is recommended.
-Prerequisites and transfer patterns may be viewed at <www.llu.edu/llu/sahp/transfer/>.
+Prerequisites and transfer patterns may be viewed at <www.llu.edu/llu/sahp/transfer/.